*** 20th Anniversary: 2003 to 2023 ***

 - Air moves into tornadoes.
 Not out.

-This goes to show there is a difference between an entertaining action flick and a documentary.
-It was all in fun.
+This shows there's a difference between an entertaining action flick and a documentary.
+All in good fun.

 Search this site for more information now.